stellar-deprecated/starlight/README.md

 </p>

 Starlight is a prototype layer 2 payment channel protocol for the Stellar Network.
 Starlight has existed in a couple different forms.
 The previous version of Starlight lives at [interstellar/starlight](https://github.com/interstellar/starlight).

+**Have a use case for payment channels on Stellar?
+Tell us about it [here](https://github.com/stellar/starlight/discussions/categories/use-cases).**

 This repository contains a experiments, prototypes, documents, and issues relating to implementing the Starlight protocol on the Stellar network.